 - Students must request approval from the Committee on Academic Status through the Office of the Dean of Students.

 - Requests for an underload should be submitted through the Office of the Dean of Students within a period of five days before the first day of registration for that semester.
 They will be accepted no later than two days before the end of the Add/Drop period.

-How does being granted an underload change my bill?
+How does being granted an underload change my tuition?

 - If the underload is granted prior to the end of the Add/Drop period, the student will receive a reduction in tuition directly proportional to the reduced load; no tuition refunds are granted after the Add/Drop period ends.